jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Main_Example_3"></a>

 ### Example #3: Request | `XSLT TRANSFORMATION - AFTER XSD`:  renaming a Tag in XML request by using XSLT
-The plugin applies a XSLT Transformation on XML request **after** the XSD Validation.
+The plugin applies an XSLT Transformation on XML request **after** the XSD Validation.
 In this example we **change the Tag name from `<Subtract>...</Subtract>`** (present in the request) **to `<Add>...</Add>`**.

 **Without XSLT**: Use command defined at step #3, rename the Tag `<Add>...</Add>`, to `<Subtract>...</Subtract>`, remove `<b>7</b>`, so the new command is: